dspinellis/alexandria3k/README.md

 ### ORCID data
-You can populate a database with data regarding authors (URLs, countries, external identifiers, education, employment, etc.) from the [ORCID](https://orcid.org/) initiative.
+You can populate a database with data regarding authors (URLs, countries, external identifiers, education, employment, works, etc.) from the [ORCID](https://orcid.org/) initiative.
 For this you need to download the _summary file_ of the ORCID Public Data File (e.g. `ORCID_2022_10_summaries.tar.gz` — 25GB)